Star gazing at night with headtorches

 Did you know that every February, The Yorkshire Dales National Park is the home of the Dark Skies Festival?

-This year, the festival is being held between the 14th February and 2nd March 2025 and there is LOADS going on!
+This year, the festival is being held between the 13th February and 1st March 2026 and as usual there is LOADS going on!

 Have you ever been star gazing?